To be eligible for Graduation, you must:

 - have successfully completed your course of study as a postgraduate (taught) student, in or before the year this Graduation will take place or

 - have, as a postgraduate (research) student, successfully submitted your final thesis before 31 May 2024.

 You are not eligible for Graduation if you’re:

 - Registered on a short course (and none of the above apply to you)

 - Accepting an "exit" award (an award lower than the award you’re registered for)

-Please refer to your partner institution for more details, or contact the University Graduation team on firstname.lastname@example.org.
+If you have a query about your eligibility to attend a University of Portsmouth graduation ceremony, please ask your home institution for more details, or contact the Graduation Team on email@example.com.